 Keeping Your Feet Happy

+BREAK IN YOUR SHOES.
 The most important thing you can do for your feet is break in your shoes before your trip.
 As one reader says, “My advice to all: walk tons in the shoes you plan to wear.
 Do NOT take any shoes you can’t do 1-2 miles in.”

-Some of the best walking shoes for Europe may have a rough break-in period, and you don’t want to endure the pain during your travels.
+Some of the best shoes for traveling Europe may have a rough break-in period, and you don’t want to endure the pain during your travels.
 If you break them in at home, you can wear them for shorter intervals and give your feet a break.

-Additionally, it’s helpful to pack a few shoes for Europe and switch them out throughout your trip based on your activities and destinations.
 As one reader says, “The main thing I try to do is switch up my footwear.
 I try not to wear the same shoes two days in a row, that way pressure points and painful areas are distributed differently each day,” while another adds, “I like to have different shoe options too.
 I find changing it up is the best thing for my feet.”

 One reader swapped between two shoes and kept her feet happy.
 She says, “I just got back from two weeks in Italy, rotating between a pair of Hartjes XS lace-ups and Keen Rose sandals.
 I walked between 7 and 9 miles a day in really ferocious heat and never had a problem, and am truly grateful for both of those pairs of shoes.”

-And lastly, give your feet some love when you are resting and sleeping for the night.
-A reader shares, “I married a man who spent his youth backpacking, hiking and doing survivalist training.
-On our long trips, we sleep with our feet elevated slightly on pillow or two.
+On our long trips, we sleep with our feet elevated slightly on the pillow or two.
 It helps your feet recover and reduces swelling.
 I’m always shocked how much of a difference it makes!”

 What do you think are the best walking shoes for Europe?
 Please share below!